luckysunda/sentiment-analysis/readme.md

 ## Getting Started

-Please start by forking this repository (tick the checkbox for `This is a private repository`), and edit the three Python files to implement your solution.
+1. Please start by forking this repository (tick the checkbox for `This is a private repository`).
+This should result in the creation of a new repository under your account.
+2. Edit the three Python files to implement your solution.
 In case you are using Python 3, please update the Shebang (`#!`)  to reflect this.
+3. Follow the submission instructions to share your solution with us. **Do not submit a Pull Request, unless you want to suggest a fix.**

 ## Submission Instructions